And4Web/ReactProject_2_Calculator/README.md

 This basic calculator app is created using ReactJS.
 Here we can do basic calculations.

-This project is demonstration of the ability to use class components in React apps and managing the states properly for better user experience.
+This project is demonstration of the ability to use functional components in React apps and managing the states using React Hooks for better user experience.

 Technologies used in this project: